kbasar/TSPro/README.md

 3. Install axios package
 > npm install axios

-4. Use following command to run app locally
+4. Parcel has a development server built in, which will automatically rebuild your app as you make changes.
+To start it, run the parcel CLI pointing to your entry file:
+Install it using following commad:
+> npm install --save-dev parcel

+and then use run it using following command
-   >npx parcel index.html
+   >npx parcel index.html or
+   >npx parcel src/index.html